XavierMora03/XavierMora03/README.md

 - 👀 I’m interested in C++/Python and web devmeloment.
 - 🌱 I’m currently learning algorithms and data structures.
 - 💞️ I’m looking to collaborate on any proyect you think I can help.
-- 📫 How to reach me: send me a message here on git hub.
+- 📫 How to reach me: send me a message here on Github.

 <!---
 XavierMora03/XavierMora03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.